5 Great Customer Service Tips

 TIP 4: OFFER SOMETHING

 If you can avoid having to, of course, for business reasons do that.
 But if you were in the wrong or the person is still really upset, offer them something.
 Whether it is a replacement, coupon code, or free stuff.

 Replacement: If the product was not up to par, broke, or was defective replace it immediately.
 Offer free return shipping and really expedite the exchange.
 Depending on the situation an additional coupon code will hopefully get them to shop with you again.

 Coupon Code: This is a great customer service tool as it pushes them to spend more with you.
 This is best added to a replacement and for when someone’s complaint is not that it was defective but may be lower quality, a less than stellar batch, etc. A nice 20% plus coupon code can satiate an unhappy client and secure another chance for you to keep them as a customer.

 Free Stuff: If someone is really angry giving them something for free can make them feel valued and listened to.
 And yes, there are some people out there that will cause a ruckus just to get free stuff, but honestly, they are few and far between.
 It is not good practice to avoid this tool just to avoid the few schemers out there.

 TIP 5: FOLLOW UP

 This is a crucial one that even some of the best companies can forget and is key to your marketing.
 Once you have done all of these other steps, be sure to follow up.
-This shows you really care and will go that extra step to check-in.
+This shows you really care and will go that extra step to check in.
 Drop them a short friendly email making sure they received the replacement and if it is up to their expectations.
 When you see they used the coupon code thank them for giving you another shot and if they have any issues you’re right here.
-The follow up is what can really set you apart and a great way to turn an angry customer into a brand ambassador.
+The follow-up is what can really set you apart and is a great way to turn an angry customer into a brand ambassador.

 As you can see, a situation handled poorly can be really bad for business, but taking that situation as an opportunity to impress can turn that negative into a real positive.